privacyguides/privacyguides.org/docs/os/macos-overview.md

 Your biometric data never leaves your device; it's stored only in the Secure Enclave.

 Face ID makes use of an infrared sensor projecting thousands of dots onto your face to create a sequence of 2D images and depth maps, which are randomized in a device-specific pattern to protect against spoofing.

+### Hardware Microphone Disconnect

+All Apple silicon MacBooks feature a hardware disconnect whenever the lid is closed.
+This means that there is no way for an attacker to listen to your Mac's microphone even if the operating system is compromised.

+Note that the camera does not have a hardware disconnect, since its view is obscured when the lid is closed anyway.